Claude Agent SDK — AI Agent Framework Review 2026

 The Claude Agent SDK’s architecture is organized around a small set of well-defined primitives that compose naturally.

-Agents are the central abstraction.
-An Agent encapsulates a system prompt, a set of tools, model configuration, and behavioral parameters.
-Agents manage the agentic loop internally: sending messages to Claude, processing tool calls, executing tools, feeding results back, and repeating until the task is complete or a stopping condition is met.
-This loop management is the core value the SDK provides over raw API usage.
+AgentSession is the central embedding point.
+An AgentSession encapsulates a conversation with a Claude agent, managing the agentic loop internally: sending messages to Claude, processing tool calls, executing tools, feeding results back, and repeating until the task is complete or a stopping condition is met.
+Developers create an AgentSession, configure its tools and permissions, and let it handle the orchestration.

 Key Use Cases